Going weak in the knees before a first date is a good thing. Going weak in the knees mid-run or during a sweaty yoga class? Not so much.

-Place back foot parallel to front foot.
+Place your back foot parallel to the front foot.

 4. Lotus Pose

 Sit on the floor with legs straight out in front of you.
-Bend knees and place feet on opposite thighs with bottoms of feet pointing upward.
+Bend your knees and place feet on opposite thighs with bottoms of feet pointing upward.

 “This pose requires a great range of motion and rotation from hip, knee, and ankle joints from both legs,” says Cheng.
 “But this pose is particularly difficult on the knees — especially the knee that is on top — and can even be the cause of problems.”